zlogic/mendix-docs/content/en/docs/refguide/modeling/security/security-overview.md

 ## Introduction

 The Security Overview provides you with a clear and unified overview of your application's security.
+This overview can be used to review the security of your application.
+The overview can be access via **App** > **Show Security Overview (Beta)**.

 ## The Security Overview layout: User roles and Modules